In February 2021 , NatWest, owners of Ulster Bank , confirmed that they would be withdrawing from Ireland.

-Ulster Bank is estimated to have about 15% of the mortgage market in Ireland.
-It is expected that anyone with a Mortgage at Ulster Bank in Ireland will not have to do anything if they don’t want to.
+Ulster Bank was estimated to have about 15% of the mortgage market in Ireland.
+Anyone with a Mortgage at Ulster Bank in Ireland will not have to do anything if they don’t want to.

-It is very likely that the mortgages will be sold to other financial institutions.
-The good news is that all mortgages will have to continue under the existing terms until the loan is paid off.
+It looks like Ulster Bank mortgages will all be sold to PTSB and KBC mortgages will be sold to Bank of Ireland.
+The good news is that all those mortgages will have to continue under existing terms until the loan is paid off.

 You might also get a lower rate of interest than you are currently paying with Ulster Bank.

 You can arrange a mortgage checkup phone call with financial advisers MoneySherpa